TheHatedCrew/Posh-FleetDM/README.md

 # Posh-FleetDM
 PowerShell module for the FleetDM API.

+Version 4.11.0, compatible with FleetDM 4.x.
+Some features may only function with FleetDM 4.11 or newer.

+- New FleetDM Team commands.
+(New and Remove)

 Version 4.7.1, compatible with FleetDM 4.x.
 Some features may only function with FleetDM 4.7 or newer.

 - New Get-FleetSoftware command.